Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 Hive Security Configuration
 ===========================

-The default security configuration of the :doc:`/connector/hive` uses simple authentication.
-In this mode, the Hive connector connects to a Hadoop cluster that has been configured to use ``simple`` authentication.
+The default security configuration of the :doc:`/connector/hive` uses ``simple`` authentication to connect to a Hadoop cluster.
 All queries are executed as the user who runs the Presto process, regardless of the user who submits the query.

-The Hive connector provides addional security options to support Hadoop clusters that have been configured to use :ref:`Kerberos
+The Hive connector provides additonal security options to support Hadoop clusters that have been configured to use :ref:`Kerberos
-<hive-security-kerberos-support>` for greater security.
+<hive-security-kerberos-support>`.

 When accessing :abbr:`HDFS (Hadoop Distributed File System)`, Presto can :ref:`impersonate<hive-security-impersonation>` the end user who is running the